-42 The Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
+35 The Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
 14(3) and (4) read as follows:

-“

 (3) Despite the repeal of section 295 of the Local Government (Miscellaneous Provisions) Act 1960, section 295(4) and (4a) of that Act continue to apply in relation to the disposal of land where the subdivision of the land was approved before the coming into operation of this section.